-Volunteers are expected to comply with all rules and regulations set forth by the district.
+Volunteers are expected to comply with state and federal laws, as well as all rules and regulations set forth by the district.

 Volunteers will be insured for industrial injury/illness and liability under the district insurance program.

 Volunteers

 The Board of Education recognizes that certain programs and activities can be enhanced through the use of volunteers who have particular knowledge or skills that will be helpful to members of the staff responsible for the conduct of those programs and activities.